 Paddle-like hands and feet will now separate into fingers and toes.
-Your Baby ’s nails are starting to form.
-Your baby is getting more active, moving the little arms and legs as they continue to develop muscles, and the bones begin to harden.
+Your Child ’s nails are starting to form.
+Your baby is getting more active, moving the little arms and legs as they continue to develop muscles and the bones begin to harden.

 Amniotic fluid and blood cell

-Your Baby ’s lung tissue is continuing to develop.
-Amniotic fluid surrounds Your Baby on the outside, and your baby does swallow it.
+Your Child ’s lung tissue is continuing to develop.
+Amniotic fluid surrounds Your Child on the outside, and your baby does swallow it.
 But don’t worry, ingesting amniotic fluid isn’t harmful to your growing baby.
-In fact, the exchange of fluids helps Your Baby ’s lungs develop.
+In fact, the exchange of fluids helps Your Child ’s lungs develop.
 Cells in the tiny hollows of the baby’s bones will soon start making blood cells, a function that until now has been the job of the liver and spleen.

 The yolks sac shrinks